Our team of experts can help you control your Keratoconus with different procedures.

 To stabilize the cornea, ICRS is often combined with corneal collagen crosslinking to prevent the progression of keratoconus.

-A patient with keratoconus who needs ICRS as an initial treatment is not likely to be a good candidate for advanced laser surgery with customized corneal crosslinking (CuRV) or TransPRK/CXL.
+A patient with keratoconus who needs ICRS as an initial treatment is not likely to be a good candidate for laser surgery with customized corneal crosslinking (CuRV) or TransPRK/CXL.

 A corneal transplant may not be necessary after ICRS implantation.
 You can remove ICRS if there are problems, and they don’t prevent corneal transplantation if you need it.